Qarj/cypress-notes/Challenges.md

 # Solution 4

-Create a function in a `helper` folder and export it
+Create a function in a `util` folder and export it

 ```JavaScript
 module.exports = {